Biotech Business Models and Strategies

-In the business world, the vertical business model means to "go deep" into a single market and dominate that area by specializing and providing a consistent product for the long term.
+In the business world, the vertical business model means the business owns much of its supply and distribution channels, if not all of them.
+This focuses them on a single market and allows them to dominate that area by specializing and providing consistent products and services over time.
 In the biotechnology business, this model means generating revenue from several levels of a process.

 For example, in bioprocessing, the raw materials supplier, the generator of cell culture media, the fermentation/ production company, and the biopharmaceutical storage and packaging companies all depend on each other.

-When you think about the vertical business model, each company involved in the overall process would have the same owner, and that owner generates revenue at all levels of the operation.
-This model is suitable for situations that require the companies to work together in complex and interconnecting ways.
+If one company owned all of these levels of production, it would be vertically integrated.
+The company would then generate revenue through all levels of the operation.
+This model is suitable for situations that require different companies to work together in complex and interconnecting ways.

-The platform business model involves developing a technology platform and then licensing it out or selling it.
+The platform business model involves developing a method of facilitating transactions and interactions between clients and customers.
+In biotech, the platform business model involves developing a technology platform and then licensing it out or selling it.

 The platform model has always been very popular in the biotechnology field because a company with a truly innovative product can easily coast for a long period of time existing solely on licensing revenues.

-A company that follows a platform model might also be categorized as a "Service Provider" according to the results of the OECD Workshop on the Outlook on Industrial Biotechnology.
+A company that follows a platform model might also be categorized as a "Service Provider" because they are offering their services to other companies, according to the results of the OECD Workshop on the Outlook on Industrial Biotechnology.

-This business model started gaining support from investors during the 2000's and includes the full spectrum of ownership, from discovery to development to marketing.
-In the FIPCO vertical model, the value of an invention is pursued as far as possible by the inventor, as oppressed to selling the idea off before its full value is realized.
+This business model started gaining support from investors during the 2000s and includes the full spectrum of ownership, from discovery and development to marketing.
+In the FIPCO vertical model, the value of an invention is pursued as far as possible by the inventor, as opposed to selling the idea off before its full value is realized.

 The FIPCO might fall under the category of a "Producer Business Model", according to results of the OECD Workshop on the Outlook on Industrial Biotechnology.